 The fitness industry is competitive and making a decision between the multitude of products out there is hard.
 Vigorfit and Total Gym are the leading bodyweight, pulley-system home gyms.

 While they look quite similar, there’s a significant difference in price.
 In the battle of Vigorfit vs Total Gym, both have their pros and cons.
-For the general fitness population, Vigorfit is packed with features at a price that Total Gym can’t match.
+For the general fitness population, Vigorfit has good features at a price that the mid to high range Total Gym models can’t match.

 The Competition Begins: Vigorfit Vs Total Gym

 Although both Vigorfit and Total Gym are leading home fitness brands, Total Gym has more authority in the industry and it is a brand most of us know.
 They’ve been around since the 70s whereas Vigorfit is a newer brand on the scene and they’re openly challenging Total Gym on its higher price point.